 You get 10-15 people that contact you in a day that say they have been scammed with fake profiles using your images.
 What are some weird experiences you have gone through?

-It’s as simple as opening up an email or a direct message and getting screamed at for abandoning somebody at the aisle.
+It’s as simple as opening up an email or a direct message and getting screamed at for abandoning somebody in the aisle.
 I was caught off guard by that because I wasn’t expecting to be yelled at.
 Because they think I’m the person that’s been courting them all this time.
 People are constantly telling me that there are so many Tom Ernstings out there and they want to know if this is the real one.

 I heard some really sad stories of people who turned their card over to a scammer and they maxed it out at $32,000.
 Somebody sent someone else $1,000 waiting at the border so that they can cross the border.